Our offices will be closed Monday, January 20th in observance of the Martin Luther King, Jr. holiday.[close]

 Real estate investments can provide investors with a vehicle for both asset income and appreciation.
 There are multiple ways to invest in real estate through a self-directed account.
 Your account can invest in residential properties, including single-family or multi-family homes, or in commercial real estate.
 You can purchase property to use as a rental or to rehab and resell.

-There are also other strategies that investors leverage, including wholesaling, real estate options, and land contracts.
+There are also other strategies that investors leverage, including mortgage notes, deeds of trust, wholesaling, REITs, real estate options, or land contracts.

 Real Estate can be purchased with your account listed as the sole owner on the deed, as a co-owner by partnering with others, or as tenants in common.
 If needed, you may also be able to leverage a non-recourse loan, also known as debt financing, to make a real estate investment using your self-directed account.